braxda/recruiting-analysis/README.md

    v.
 Found the mean distance of recruits from each school

    vi.
 Used the mean distance to create standard deviation ellipses showing how each school recruited

+   vii.
+Use census data to join players into metropolitan regions

+   viii.
+Use vector analysis tools to find the per team count of players, average star ratings, and totals stars for each region

+   ix.
+Created a competition metric based on those numbers to show which schools were competing for recruits in which regions